alexgilevich/mss/README.md

 License
 ---

-MySheet Library is open-source project.
+MSS is open-source project.
 It is licensed under Apache License, Version 2.0.